autonot/aspii.xyz/content/posts/hugo_games_tutorial/index.md

 * https://www.addictinggames.com/embeddable-games/index.jsp
 * https://play.idevgames.co.uk/games

-When you find a game you want to add, instead of copying the embed link, copy the URL. (for example, the game Narrow Escape's URL is https://play.idevgames.co.uk/game/narrow-escape)
+When you find a game you want to add, you would typically copy the embed link that it would provide you.
+Not here!
+We will be using our own custom shortcode.

 ## Step 3: Adding the game to our site.